My Neighbours The Dumplings

 Din Tai Fung | Covent Garden, Selfridges, Centre Point

-Having effortlessly taken Xi’an Impression into the hearts of Londoners, chef Guirong Wei continues to shine the spotlight on her native Shaanxi cooking with her first solo venture, Master Wei.
-The highlight here is, again, the biang biang noodles – lovely, chilli-slicked ribbons served with buttery smooth pak choi, textured morsels of pork and tomato and egg – but they should be savoured alongside a slew of Xi’an street food classics, like the potsticker dumplings and rou jia mo flatbread-style burgers.
+Having effortlessly sent Xi’an Impression into the hearts of Londoners, chef Guirong Wei continues to shine the spotlight on her native Shaanxi cooking with her first solo venture, Master Wei.
+The highlight here is, again, the biang biang noodles – lovely, chilli-slicked ribbons served with buttery smooth pak choi, textured morsels of pork, tomato and egg – but they should be savoured alongside a slew of other Xi’an street food classics, like the potsticker dumplings and rou jia mo flatbread-style burgers.

 Hutong | London Bridge